Christiaanvandertol/Fluspect/readme_fluspectretrievals.txt

 Step 1:
 Place your measurement data in 'data/measured/'
-Some example files are already there: a file with wavelengths, reflectance and transmittance
+Some example files are already there: a file with wavelengths, reflectance and transmittance.
+Make a new folder with your own data in it.

 Step 2.
-Edit and save input_data.xlsx.
+Edit and save input_data.m.
-- Specify how the measurements can be loaded.
-By default, the example data are loaded.
+- Specify which measurements need to be used
 - Specify which parameters to tune
 - Specify which output to tune (reflectance, transmittance, or both)
 - Specify initial parameter values

 Step 4.
-Run the script 'master' from Matlab, or alternatively, run 'fluspect_retrieval.exe' The fitted parameters are stored in a structure 'leafbio'.
+Run the script 'master' from Matlab, or alternatively The fitted parameters are stored in a structure 'leafbio'.
 The fittes spectra are stored in a structure 'leafopt'.
 Type 'leafbio', enter, to inspect the fitted parameters.

-The output is also stored in a directory specified in the input spreadsheet.
+The output is also stored in a directory specified in input_data.m